Meikaijie/DB_Search_Service/README.md

 color
 ##### Available Logical operators:
 contains (string/text only)
+eq
-eq, gt (greater than, numeric only)
+gt (greater than, numeric only)
 lt (less than, numeric only)
 gte (greater than or equal, numeric only)
 lte(less than or equal, numeric only)